php-fig/fig-standards/proposed/phpdoc.md

 The rules as described above also apply to the inline tags.
-The inline tag has 2 additional parameters with which to limit which lines of code are shown in the Long Description.
+The inline tag has 2 additional parameters with which to limit which lines of code are shown in the Description.
 Due to this, consuming applications MUST show the example code in case an inline example tag is used.

 The start and end argument may be omitted but the ellipsis should remain in